Extraltodeus/ComfyUI-AutomaticCFG/README.md

    - Added also a CLIP temperature patch.
    - ![image](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/8c8c930e-8079-41f5-9996-14779ef1f7dd)
    - THE CLIP PATCH IGNORES THE CONNECTION and is linked to the model in memory.
 Set the temperature at 1 to set it to normal or use a second loader / reload the model.
+   - Interesting overall discoveries:
+        - At least with SDXL, bypassing the input layer 8 while generating the uncond makes the images cleaner.
+Make it return the query rather than the result of the attention function and the uncond stops messing around with the composition.
+It does however raises the brightness if an anti-burn is not used (but you're in luck since that was the initial goal of this repository).
+This side effect is absolutely unnoticeable with the auto-cfg set on "hard".
+   - Scaling the attention scores with a temperature on the CLIP model is easy to implement and beneficial.